syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ### Toggle outline visibility

-We can toggle the outline visibility in EditControl by using the following methods.
+We can toggle the outline visibility in EditControl by using the following functions.

 <table>
 <tr>
 <th>
-Methods</th><th>
+Functions</th><th>
 Description</th></tr>
 <tr>
 <td>